Abu Dhabi's ADQ leads consortium to buy a stake in Israel's Phoenix Group

-DUBAI, Dec 14 (Reuters) - A consortium led by Abu Dhabi state holding firm ADQ are in advanced negotiations to acquire a controlling stake in Israeli financial firm Phoenix Group, according to a statement on Wednesday.
+DUBAI/JERUSALEM, Dec 14 (Reuters) - A consortium led by Abu Dhabi state holding firm ADQ are in advanced negotiations to acquire a controlling stake in Israeli financial firm Phoenix Group PHOE1.TA in a deal valued around 9.2 billion shekels ($2.70 billion), the companies said on Wednesday.

-U.S. private investment firms Centerbridge Partners and Gallatin Point Capital, which hold 33.4% of the Israeli firm, are in talks to sell about 25%-30% of their investment to the Abu Dhabi funds, the two companies said in a statement.
+U.S. private investment firms Centerbridge Partners and Gallatin Point Capital, which hold 33.4% of the Israeli firm, are in talks to sell about 25%-30% of the company to the Abu Dhabi funds, the two companies said in a statement.

+Phoenix's chief executive and chairman, it said, would also buy 1%-2% of the company.

-"The transaction will be subject to regulatory approvals, which will include a control permit from Israel's Capital Market, Insurance and Savings Authority," Centrebridge and Gallatin said in the statement
+"The transaction will be subject to regulatory approvals, which will include a control permit from Israel's Capital Market, Insurance and Savings Authority," Centerbridge and Gallatin said in the statement.

+Some 58% of Phoenix's shares would remain traded on the Tel Aviv Stock Exchange.

+ADQ is buying Centerbridge's stake in Phoenix, in a non-binding deal, which may take months to complete to receive regulatory and shareholder approvals, according to a source familiar with the deal.

 The UAE became the first Gulf state to normalise relations with Israel under a U.S.-brokered normalisation agreement, dubbed the "Abraham Accords," in 2020.